luxonis/depthai-hardware/docs/source/pages/DM1098OBC.rst

 :ref:`OAK-SoM-IoT` for depth and AI processing.
 The data can be then output to a host via USB 3.1 Gen1 (Type-C) or via ESP32 WiFi interface.
 If you are **new to OAK IOT devices, you can check** :ref:`Getting started with OAK IOT devices` tutorial.

 This design is one of two baseboards for the :ref:`OAK-SoM-IoT`, the other one being :ref:`OAK-D-IOT-40`.
-The only differnece is the the stereo baseline distance and the shape/size of the OAK camera.
+The only difference is the the stereo baseline distance and the shape/size of the OAK camera.

 Hardware specifications